mshojaei77/mshojaei77.github.io/book/part1-foundations/01_neural_networks/01_neural_network_fundamentals.md

 **Weight**: A learnable parameter that determines the strength and direction of connection between neurons, adjusted during training to improve network performance.

-## Next Steps: Your Learning Journey Continues

-### Immediate Next Steps (This Week)
-1. **Practice the Code**: Run the activation function examples, modify parameters, and observe how outputs change
-2. **Experiment**: Try implementing a simple two-layer network using the concepts you've learned
-3. **Read Chapter 2**: Dive deeper into how neural networks actually learn through the training process

-### Short-term Learning (Next Month)
-1. **Build Your First Network**: Create a simple image classifier using a framework like PyTorch or TensorFlow
-2. **Explore Architectures**: Learn about specific architectures like CNNs for images and Transformers for language
-3. **Understand Training**: Study backpropagation, optimizers, and loss functions

-### Long-term Mastery (Next 3-6 Months)
-1. **Specialize**: Choose a domain (computer vision, NLP, reinforcement learning) and go deep
-2. **Stay Current**: Follow recent papers and developments in activation functions and architectures
-3. **Build Projects**: Apply these concepts to real problems that interest you

 ### Application Opportunities: Where to Practice

 **Beginner Projects**: